ikomalgupta/ikomalgupta/README.md

 <br/>

 <div align="center">

+As a data analyst, my goal is to make data approachable and insightful.
+I’m here to make the complex simple, to create stories from data, and to unlock potential insights that can lead to smarter decisions.
+Data analysis is more than just numbers—it's about making a difference.

  🔭 I’m currently working on Python, SQL, and PowerBI.

  🌱 I’m currently learning about Stats and Machine learning.